 In response to growing demand, we've introduced three workshop/seminars to assist

 new adopters of AI and Semantics in taking the right first steps...

-1. Need help identifying how these smart technologies would enable you to find new ways of engaging with your external and internal customers, and adding value that they really appreciate?
+2. Need help identifying how these smart technologies would enable you to find new ways of engaging with your external and internal customers and adding value that will delight them?

-Business Analysis Workshop/Seminars examine the functions your organisation carries out and quickly identify a prioritised list of which applications you should consider first.
-Outputs include an outline business case and indicative costings.
+Business Analysis Workshop/Seminars examine the functions your organisation carries out and quickly identify a prioritised list of which AI-powered applications you should consider first.
+Outputs include an outline business case and indicative costing.

-2. Already chosen how you want to engage and add value, and need to map out user scenarios, storyboards and project plan?
+3. Already chosen how you want to engage and add value with AI-powered applications, and need to map out user scenarios, storyboards and project plan?

 Pre-Definition Workshop/Seminars help identify and record user tasks and interactions with the system, functions the system needs to perform, and what needs to be displayed to users.
 Documentation includes descriptive user scenarios or use cases, graphically illustrated storyboards, and a high-level project plan that sets out timescales for proof-of-concept development and release of subsequent phases.

 FREE - NEW White Paper